tangrams/WeatherNow/README.md

 python -m http.server 8000
 ```

-To view the content on your browser navigate to: [http://localhost:8000](http://localhost:8000)
+To view the content on your browser, navigate to: [http://localhost:8000](http://localhost:8000)

-This example use a [OpenWeatherMap's API](http://openweathermap.org/api) with a free API Key.
-In case you get far away there is the chance you run out of calls to the servers.
+***Note:*** Please have in mind that this example use one free API Key for [OpenWeatherMap service](http://openweathermap.org/api), if you get far away using it, there is the chance you run out of calls to the servers.
 In that case is probably time to get your own free API key.

 ### Before starting